hanjingo/doc/interview.md

 #### What are decltype and auto keywords used for?

 `auto` deduces the variable type from the initializer.
 It's great for long iterator types, lambdas, and templates. `decltype(expr)` yields the exact tyep of an expression(including references and cv-qualifiers) without evaluating it.

 For more info, see: [C++ Features#decltype](LANG/C++/feature.md)

+#### How does type deduction using auto and decltype in C++ enhance type safety and flexibility?

+Instead of manually specifying data types, C++ allows the compiler to deduce the type using:

+- auto: Deduces the type from initializer.
+- decltype: Infers type from an expression.

+For more info, see: [C++ Features#decltype](LANG/C++/feature.md)